Stochastic Stability of Monotone Economies in Regenerative Environments: Introduction

-The answers to these questions depend on the spaces ${\cal X}$ and ${\cal S}$, the function $f$ and the nature of the driving sequence.
-In this paper we are concerned with the case where the function $f$ is monotone \emph{increasing\/} in $X$ and $\xi$ is a \emph{regenerative process\/}.
-We make appropriate assumptions on ${\cal X}$ and ${\cal S}$ that are specified below.
+{The question we address in this paper is whether there exist a unique stationary distribution for $X$ when the driving process is regenerative.
+The answer to this question depends} on the spaces $\mathcal{X}$ and $\mathcal{Z}$, the function $f$ and the nature of the driving sequence.
+In this paper we are concerned with the case where the function $f$ is monotone \emph{increasing\/} in $X$ and where $Z$ is a \emph{regenerative process\/}.
+We make appropriate assumptions on $\mathcal{X}$ and $\mathcal{Z}$ that are specified below.
 Loosely, a stochastic process is regenerative if it can be split into independent and identically distributed (i.i.d.)\ cycles.
 That is, if there exists a subsequence of (random) dates such that the process has the same probabilistic behavior between any two consecutive dates in the subsequence.
 The cycle lengths (lengths of time intervals between these dates) may also be random, in general, with the only requirement that they have a finite mean value.
 As an example, consider a finite-state time-homogeneous Markov chain with a single closed class of communicating states.
-If the chain starts in some state~$z_0$, then the subsequence of dates corresponds to the dates at which the chain revisits state~$z_0$.
+If the chain starts in some state~$z_{0}$, then the subsequence of dates corresponds to the dates at which the chain revisits state~$z_{0}$.
 Between each of these dates the chain has the same probabilistic behavior.\footnote{An i.i.d.\ process is one that is regenerative at every date.} The class of regenerative processes is large and includes not only ergodic Markov chains, but also renewal processes, Brownian motion, waiting times in general queues and so on.\footnote{We are not the first to consider regenerative processes in the economics literature.
-For example, \citet{Kamihigashi15} consider perfect simulation of a stochastic recursion of the form $X_{t+1}=f(X_{t},\xi _{t})\mathbb{1}\{X_t \geq x\} + \epsilon_t\mathbb{1}\{X_t<x\}$ where ${\cal X}=[a,b]$, $x\in(a,b)$, $f$ is increasing in $X$ and $\{\xi_t\}$ and $\{\epsilon_t\}$ are i.i.d.
-The process regenerates for values $X_t<x$.
+For example, \citet{Kamihigashi15} consider perfect simulation of a stochastic recursion of the form $X_{t+1}=f(X_{t},\xi _{t})\mathbb{1}\{X_{t}\geq x\}+\epsilon_{t}\mathbb{1}\{X_{t}<x\}$ where $\mathcal{X}=[a,b]$, $x\in(a,b)$, $f$ is increasing in $X$ and $\{\xi_{t}\}$ and $\{\epsilon_{t}\}$ are i.i.d.
+The process regenerates for values $X_{t} <x$.
 This process arises in models of industry dynamics with entry and exit \citep[see][]{Hopenhayn92}.
 It is a Markov process, but it is not monotone unless the distribution of $f(x,\xi)$ stochastically dominates the distribution of $\epsilon$.}